SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Concurrency.md

 The `photoNames` property doesn't directly create the UI, but it does store state that the `drawUI()` function uses to draw the UI, so this property also needs to be accessed only on the main actor.
+In contrast,
+changes to the `hasCachedPhotos` property don't interact with the UI, and the `cachePhotos()` method doesn't access any state that requires running it on the main actor.
+So these aren't marked with `@MainActor`.

 As with the earlier examples,
 if you're using a framework to build your UI,